lucasportella/blogs-api/README.md

   >
 > }

-If you can read portuguese, you can take a detailed look of this project through the file *avaliacao-trybe.md* in the root folder.
+If you can read portuguese, take a detailed look of this project through the file *avaliacao-trybe.md* in the root folder.